 the hidden art of form-contour line

-Contour Lines were used by artists in figure studies during the Renaissance, but the technique was never seen by the general public because it was merely a sketching technique.
-They rarely witnessed in ‘masterworks’ until the invention of lithographic printing.
+Contour Line rendering has a long history of artistic use (as seen in the example above of a classical figure study).
+It is unfortunate that this method of rendering was rarely seen by the contemporary general public.
+It was merely a sketching technique used for the study of forms; these studies would ultimately be used for painted masterworks.
+This advanced style of contour line rendering was not witnessed in ‘masterworks’ until the invention of lithographic printing.
 Lithographs were first created as a cheaper means of producing literature, however, it didn’t take long for the process to evolve and become a tool for artists to produce and distribute artwork.
 Lithography involved carving lines into a plate which would hold ink.
 The image was transferred to paper by being sent through a machine that would press the ink onto the page.
 This groundbreaking method of reproduction demanded the application of complex line techniques.
 For the most part, lithographic lines borrowed from previously developed methods used in sketch studies.
-This wonderfully constructed scaffolding of lines wasn’t as meticulously rendered as it was merely a step in the process of painting.
+As a result, this wonderfully constructed rendering technique, previously a mere scaffolding, became the beautiful visage of the masterwork itself.

 HOW LITHOGRAPHY EVOLVED LINE USE

-However, once lithographic printing took root, the art of rendering with line contour evolved to new heights.
-To study these 18th-century lithographic prints is simply awe-inspiring.
-They created a full value of tones using line only.
-Gazing at the image from a distance produces a similar range in tones one would encounter from an ink wash drawing or even a photo in some cases.
+Once lithographic printing took root, the art of rendering with line contour evolved to new heights.
+Examining the technical feats of these 18th-century lithographic prints is awe-inspiring.
+Artists created a full range of tones using line alone (although eventually techniques of lithography allowed for tonal washes using a chemical process).
+Standing at a distance, a lithographic image will produce a similar range in tones one would encounter within a photograph.
 This variation of tone is almost entirely obtained through the use of line contour.
-I wanted to explore some examples of line contour.

-Form contour lines are the primary foundation of most lithographic prints.
-This is the application of lines that travel across the form to add tone.
-Contour lines are spaced tighter together progressively as the form travels further from the light.
+Form contour lines, being the primary foundation of lithographic prints, are lines that flow across the form.
+This technique creates the illusion of both tone and depth.
+Since the lines trace the forms, an additional layer of information is encoded into the image which gives the observer further clarity of the forms.
+There are several line contour techniques used to help create the illusion of shifting tones.
+One method is spacing the lines tighter together progressively as the form travels further from the light.
 When the form-contour lines are pulled closer together they produce a darker tone.
-Inside the interior of the shadows, the artist would add the addition of cross-contour lines when necessary to add a bit more rendering to the forms of the shadow.
-These are lines that travel in a counter direction to the primary form-contour lines.
+Another technique is having lines rounding toward the light become thinner in their application.
+Inside the interior of the shadows, an artist would add the addition of cross-contour lines when necessary to add a bit more clarity to the forms as the forms become darker in tone.

 The real beauty of these lithographic masterworks is that artistic display of the understanding of the form of an object.
 Paintings do this entirely through tone alone, allowing the reader to register the form with their own eye’s ability.
 With lithography, an artist is showing their ability to understand form and the lines act as an exhibition of the act of application.
 In some ways, this style of art was a precursor to the invention of a ‘painterly style’ in which the painter desires the viewer to see their strokes and thus act of creation (the artist's mental processes).